tamiragun/Monte-Hall/README.md

 - The main component with the game logic is /src/components/game.js.

 ## How to install this project

+You can see this project in action live at: https://monte-hall.netlify.app/.
+To play around with the code yourself, follow these steps:

 1. Clone the repository on Github into a directory of your choice.
 2. If you don't already have Npm installed, go ahead and do that first.